telefonicaid/iot-activation/tutorials/BP_DataBridge.md

 - It publishes in AWS the message received through UDP message
 - It returns an answer with the result of the publication
 - It receives commands from the cloud
-- A Telefonica network and your own security VPN
+- A Telefónica network and your own security VPN

 ## What's it gonna do next?